MediaSpace: Optimizing Online Video Capture: Best Practices for Microphone, Webcam, and Lighting Setup

 3. Background Contents

-• Avoid featuring non-Mines brands, logos, or Trademarks within your recordings unless they are specifically related to your content.
+• Avoid featuring non-Mines brands, logos, products, or trademarks within your recordings unless they are specifically related to your content.

 • Avoid featuring content that could reasonably be considered offensive.